jacekjursza/PatchCommander/README.md

 Please implement a user authentication system for my Flask application.
 Format your response using PatchCommander tag syntax:
 - Use <FILE> tags for new files or complete file replacements
-- Use <CLASS> tags for adding or updating classes
-- Use <FUNCTION> tags for adding or updating standalone functions
-- Use <METHOD> tags for adding or updating methods
+- Use <FILE> tags with xpath attribute for targeting specific elements
 - Use <OPERATION> tags for file operations

 Example format: